Appendix A: RISCV

 • DRAM

-First, install the depended packages according https://github.com/riscv-collab/riscv-gnu-toolchain#readme.
-Next, create your $HOME/riscv and $HOME/riscv/git.
+First, install the dependent packages following https://github.com/riscv-collab/riscv-gnu-toolchain#readme.
+Next, create your $HOME/riscv and $HOME/riscv/git directories.
 Then run the following bash script.

 exlbt/riscv/riscv-toolchain-setup.sh